-Table 14 | Response to SLEP 2012

-Clause Consideration and Comments 1.2 - Aims of Plan The aims of the plan are as follows: proposed increase a) to reinforce the role of the City of Sydney as the primary centre for Metropolitan Sydney, to support the City of Sydney as an important location for business, educational and cultural activities and tourism, c) to promote ecologically sustainable development, d) to encourage the economic growth of the City of Sydney by: providing for development at densities that important location for business permit employment to increase, and and encourage economic growth. retaining and enhancing land used for employment purposes that are significant for the Sydney region, The proposal promotes ESD, and a e) to encourage the growth and diversity of the condition is residential population of the City of Sydney by providing for a range of appropriately located meets the needs of residents, workers and visitors, g) to ensure that the pattern of land use and density in the City of Sydney reflects the existing and future capacity of the transport network and facilitates walking, cycling and the use of public transport.

-f) to enable a range of services and infrastructure that
+Table 13 | Response to SLEP 2012 Consideration and Comments Clause proposed increase 1.2 - Aims of Plan The aims of the plan are as follows: commercial floorspace and jobs a) to reinforce the role of the City of Sydney as the with excellent public transport primary centre for Metropolitan Sydney, to support the City of Sydney as an important access within the Sydney CBD, will location for business, educational and cultural reinforce the City's role as the activities and tourism, to promote ecologically sustainable development, primary centre for Metropolitan d) to encourage the economic growth of the City of Sydney, support the City as an Sydney by: providing for development at densities that important location for business permit employment to increase, and and encourage economic growth. retaining and enhancing land used for employment purposes that are significant for The proposal promotes ESD, and a the Sydney region, e) to encourage the growth and diversity of the recommended condition is residential population of the City of Sydney by requiring the proposal to achieve providing for a range of appropriately located housing, including affordable housing, and explore opportunities to to enable a range of services and infrastructure that identified meets the needs of residents, workers and visitors, exceed the g) to ensure that the pattern of land use and density in environmental performance the City of Sydney reflects the existing and future capacity of the transport network and facilitates targets. walking, cycling and the use of public transport, h) to enhance the amenity and quality of life of local The proposal benefits from being communities, located above the new Sydney to provide for a range of existing and future mixeduse centres and to promote the economic strength Metro station, providing access of those centres. between homes and jobs, to achieve a high quality urban form by ensuring that new development exhibits design excellence reflecting current and future public and reflects the existing or desired future character transport capacity within the City of particular localities, k) to conserve the environmental heritage of the City and benefiting from existing of Sydney, walking and cycling networks. to protect, and to enhance the enjoyment of, the natural environment of the City of Sydney, its harbour setting and its recreation areas.